-From our new home developments to bespoke builds, we’ve been proud to work alongside John D Crawford Architectural Services over the last 10 years.
+From our new home developments to bespoke builds, we’ve been proud to work alongside Crawford Architecture over the last 10 years.
 We value both their expertise and advice, so were pleased that they agreed for us to interview them as the first of our guest blogs.

-In this guest blog, you’ll find a little more about the business, and design, from Kevin Crawford, Director of John D Crawford Architectural Services.
+In this guest blog, you’ll find a little more about the business, and design, from Kevin Crawford, Director of Crawford Architecture

 Tell us a little bit about your business.
 What inspired you to start it and how has it developed?

 My dad, John, founded the business 31 years ago.
 Our grandad, his dad, had a joinery business where he first saw how the construction business worked.
 He opened his first office on the high street in Montrose and after a second office move, we’re now located in our current building at 72 New Wynd, Montrose.

 While there was never any pressure to follow in the family footsteps, I remember being around 14 years old and coming into the office after school or during holidays.
 From photocopying to emptying bins and making coffee, I always enjoyed helping out round the office and it helped me get an understanding of what the business did.
 If I didn’t make it as a footballer then I knew what i wanted to do ;0).